Submitting applications for ethical review including link to application form

-In the section, ‘If you wish to make a complaint about the study, please contact:’ please adhere to the following:
+In the section, ‘If you would like to discuss this study with someone independent of the study please contact’ please adhere to the following:

-Undergraduate students should insert the contact details of their Dissertation Supervisor or Course Organiser.
+Undergraduate and taught postgraduate students should insert the contact details of their Course Organiser or Programme Director.

 Staff should insert the contact details of the Departmental Director of Research.
 In cases where the DDoR is conducting the research, the contact details of the Line Manager or Head of Department should be used.

-Tip 1: Begin your application well in advance of your project start date, making sure you adhere to the LLC submission deadline of a minimum of 15 working days before the commencement of any project or funding application deadline.
+1: Begin your application well in advance of your project start date, making sure you adhere to the LLC submission deadline of a minimum of:

-Research ethics review should be conducted before any research project involving human participants, personal or sensitive data, and/or human tissue commences, whether it is funded or not.
+All new research projects (and not only those involving human participants, personal or sensitive data, and/or human tissue), regardless of whether they are funded or not, should go through research ethics review before they commence.
+Any new ethical issues which arise during the course of the research should be addressed via further ethics review in a timely manner.
 This applies to both staff and students.
 The ethics review process is not a ‘rubber-stamp’ exercise and in rare instances for some proposed research projects can take a considerable amount of time.
 Please consider:

 · Reviewers endeavour to process applications in a timely manner, but it is not uncommon for reviewers to request further information or clarification on specific aspects of the application.
 This takes time.